 While optimizing your website for speed doesn’t necessarily sound like a lead generating strategy, there are several ways that a slow website can hurt your sales.

-For one, as of July 2018, Google’s algorithm will change to focus purely on sites with better mobile loading speeds.
+For one, as of July 2018, Google’s algorithm changed to focus purely on sites with better mobile loading speeds.
 It’s being called the “Speed Update.”

-Google will also reduce search engine result page (SERP) rankings for slower mobile sites to help mobile searchers find sites that deliver a better mobile experience.
+Google also reduced search engine result page (SERP) rankings for slower mobile sites to help mobile searchers find sites that deliver a better mobile experience.

 So companies with slower websites will have a harder time showing up Google’s first page SERPs and helping customers find their content.

 It may also impact the way prospects interact with your site.
 Most B2B buyers use web search as a first stop in the decision-making process, and slow loading sites can reduce sales.
 That means that it will be increasingly important for brands to make sure that their sites load quickly.